 Hero Initiative, which has granted more than $500,000 since its inception in 2001, brings comics talents including Dan Jurgens and Darick Robertson to its exhibition floor booth, where they will sketch for fans and donate all proceeds to the organization.
 And on Thursday night it and sponsor comiXology are putting on the Blank Page Project, in which an array of comics pros will fill in a giant 12 foot by 8 foot page behind the Hilton San Diego Bayfront Hotel for later auction.

-Robertson, whose work with writer Grant Morrison includes “Transmetropolitan” and “Happy!” and whose new series is “Ballistic,” is appearing at the initiative’s booth for multiple sessions and offering limited-edition versions of his books for donations.
+Robertson, whose work includes “Transmetropolitan” with writer Warren Ellis and “Happy!” with Grant Morrison, and whose new series is “Ballistic,” is appearing at the initiative’s booth for multiple sessions and offering limited-edition versions of his books for donations.
 He’s passionate about the cause: “Many of these creators never received royalties, even from their own creations,” he wrote in an email.
 “Their best years were spent doing work for hire….
 The comics industry is rife with creators who can’t afford insurance, as we’re rarely given healthcare benefits or any sort of retirement package.”

 He appreciates that the initiative is there to “make sure that the artists that gave us so much in their prime don’t suffer alone … when in need.”

 Jurgens, whose long career as a writer and artist in comics includes the major 1990s story line “The Death of Superman,” wrote that he’s happy to help creators who came before him “because without their creative contributions, we might not have the industry we do today.”

 So, is the giving side of Comic-Con surprising?

 DC Entertainment President Diane Nelson, in an interview at the We Can Be Heroes event, said, “People like having a reason to step up and give, and to do so on behalf of characters they love.”